Coping with Label Shift via Distributionally Robust Optimisation

 \begin{definition} A point $\theta$ is an $\epsilon-$stationary point of a weakly convex function $F$ if $\|\nabla F_{1/2L}(\theta)\| \le \epsilon$, where $F_{1/2L}(\theta)$ denotes the Moreau envelope $F_{1/2L}(\theta) = \min_w F(w) + L\|w - \theta\|^2.$ \end{definition}

 With the above definition, we can establish convergence of the following update:

 \begin{theorem}[informal] Under Assumptions~\ref{assump:gtheta}--\ref{assump:radius}, the update in \eqref{eq:update} finds a point $\theta$ with $\E[\| \nabla F_{\frac{1}{2L}}(\theta) \|] \le \epsilon$ in $\mathcal{O}(\epsilon^{-8}) $ iterations. \end{theorem} For a precise description of the theorem, please see Appendix~\ref{sec:thm-proof}.
-The above result matches the best known rate in \cite{lin2019gradient} for optimising nonconvex-concave problem with stochastic gradients.
-To our knowledge, this is the first result that studies convergence of composite objectives with proximal methods under nonconvex-concave settings.
+The above result matches the rate in \cite{lin2019gradient} for optimising nonconvex-concave problem with single-loop algorithms, but is slower than the iterative regularisation approach in~\cite{rafique2021weaklyconvex} which achieves a faster $\mathcal{O}(\epsilon^{-6}) $ rate.
 By utilizing the proximal operator, it solves the objective with an extra $h(\pi)$ term without incurring additional complexity cost.